EddieChoCho/tech_notes/Database/Oracle-DataConcurrencyAndConsistency.md

     * The SELECT statement explicitly specifies the point in time.
     * For example, you can query a table as it appeared last Thursday at 2 p.m.

+#### Transaction-Level Read Consistency

+* Oracle Database can also provide read consistency to all queries in a transaction, known as transaction-level read consistency.
+* In this case, each statement in a transaction sees data from the same point in time.
+This is the time at which the transaction began.
+* Transaction-level read consistency produces repeatable reads and does not expose a query to phantom reads.

+#### Read Consistency and Undo Segments

+* To manage the multiversion read consistency model, the database must create a read-consistent set of data when a table is simultaneously queried and updated.
+* Oracle Database achieves read consistency through undo data.
+  * Undo data
+    * Records of the actions of transactions, primarily before they are committed.
+    * The database can use undo data to logically reverse the effect of SQL statements.
+    * Undo data is stored in undo segments.
+* Whenever a user modifies data, Oracle Database creates undo entries, which it writes to undo segments.
+* The undo segments contain the old values of data that have been changed by uncommitted or recently committed transactions.
+Thus, multiple versions of the same data, all at different points in time, can exist in the database.
+* The database can use snapshots of data at different points in time to provide read-consistent views of the data and enable nonblocking queries.

+* Oracle Real Application Clusters (Oracle RAC)
+  * Read consistency is also guaranteed in Oracle RAC environments.
+  * Oracle RAC uses a cache-to-cache block transfer mechanism known as cache fusion to transfer read-consistent images of data blocks from one database instance to another.

+##### Read Consistency: Example

+* TBD

+##### Read Consistency and Interested Transaction Lists

+* TBD

 ### Preventable Phenomena and Transaction Isolation Levels

 * The three preventable phenomena are: